Skip to contents

 Placing circles next to points and points next to circles

 This works the same as placing circles next to each other.
-Here we create a point in the center, place six circles around it, and then place 12 points around each circle.
+Here we create a point in the center, place six circles around it, and then place 12 points around each circle using the map_ob function to “map” objects like the map_* functions in the purrr package.

 bp +